This cheesy brussels sprouts recipe makes the perfect holiday dish! Roasted brussels are baked in a rich cheese sauce

 Step 4: While your brussels are roasting, it’s time to make that yummy cheese sauce!

-Start with fresh garlic and onion for flavor, then stir in some heavy cream, fresh grated sharp white cheddar cheese, and salt and pepper to form the cheese sauce.
+Cook the garlic and onion until softened, then stir in some heavy cream, half of the fresh grated sharp white cheddar cheese, and salt and pepper to form the cheese sauce.

 Step 5: When the brussels have finished cooking, pour the white cheddar cream sauce over the top and sprinkle on the remaining sharp white cheddar cheese.